guimagalhaes/backdoorGolang/README.md

 go build
 ```

-Execute the new binary ./simple_example and see that besides the simple HTTP server, the backdoor is now injected to the binary.
+Execute the new compiled binary ./simple_example and see that besides the simple HTTP server, the backdoor is now injected to the binary.
-Note the inject_backdoor.go file is the only file that must be injected to a Golang source code to inject the backdoor to the software.
+Note the inject_backdoor.go file is the only file that must be added to a Golang source code to inject the backdoor to the software.

 Follow the next session to see how to test the infected version of the binary.

 ### Connect to the infected binary

 The backdoor uses the 'localhost:23000' address hardcoded for now.
-The plan is to have network interface detection and auto selection of available network port range.
+The plan is to have network interfaces detection and auto selection of available network port.

 Use netcat: